telepresenceio/telepresence.io/docs/v2.5/quick-start/index.md

 import Platform from '@src/components/Platform';
 import QSCards from '../quick-start/qs-cards'

-# Intercept a service in your own environment

-Telepresence enables you to create intercepts to a target Kubernetes workload.
-Once you have created and intercept, you can code and debug your associated service locally.

-For a detailed walk-though on creating intercepts using our sample app, follow the [quick start guide](https://www.getambassador.io/docs/telepresence/latest/quick-start/demo-node/).
+# Telepresence Quickstart

+Telepresence is an OSS tool that enables you to set up remote development environments for Kubernetes where you can still access your favorite local tools like IDEs & debuggers.

 ## Prerequisites

-Before you begin, you need to have either the Kubernetes command-line tool, [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), or the OpenShift Container Platform command-line interface, [oc](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli_cli-developer-commands).
-This document uses kubectl in all example commands.
-OpenShift users can substitute oc [commands instead](https://docs.openshift.com/container-platform/4.1/cli_reference/developer-cli-commands.html).
+   - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), the Kubernetes command-line tool, or the OpenShift Container Platform command-line interface, [oc](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli_cli-developer-commands).

-This guide assumes you have a Kubernetes deployment and service, and that you can run a copy of that service on your laptop.
+   - A Kubernetes deployment and service.

+Warning: Don’t have access to Kubernetes cluster?
+Try Telepresence in a free remote Kubernetes cluster without having to mess with your production environment.
+[Get Started >](https://app.getambassador.io/cloud/welcome?select=developer&utm_source=telepresence&utm_medium=website&utm_campaign=quickstart).

 ## Install telepresence on your machine